apache/spark/docs/configuration.md

   <td><code>spark.io.compression.zstd.level</code></td>
   <td>1</td>
   <td>
-    Compression leve for Zstd compression codec.
+    Compression level for Zstd compression codec.
 Increasing the compression level will result in better compression at the expense of more CPU and memory.
   </td>
 </tr>